petergut/petergut/README.md

 For several years now I've returned to music-making in a form that I had last used in undergraduate school: as a trombone player.
 While in Chicago, I participated in concert bands, as well as jazz ensembles.
-In 2020 we relocated to Columbus, OH to be nearer our daughter, who has lived there since 1999 and now has her own family.
-I continue to work remotely for the University of Chicago, and have joined the Dublin Community Wind Ensemble.
+In 2020 we relocated to Columbus, OH to be nearer our daughter, who has lived there since 1999 and now has her own family, and I continued to work remotely for the University of Chicago.
+In July 2024 I retired from the University of Chicago and am enjoying programming what I want now!